Various sources have wrongly reported that Dr Carole McCartney was a co-founder of Innocence Network UK (INUK).

 At the end of this year’s membership (September 2014), INUK will no longer be renewing or taking memberships from universities and/or law firms.

-We believe that with 30+ innocence projects around the country, most of which INUK has facilitated and supported over the last decade, that this aspect of INUK’s aims has been successfully achieved and that it is now timely for innocence projects to step up as independent enterprises in their own right and with full responsibility for any successes or failures.
+We believe that with more than 30 INUK innocence projects around the country, that this aspect of INUK’s aims has been successfully achieved and that it is now timely for innocence projects to step up as independent enterprises in their own right and with full responsibility for any successes or failures.

 1. General funding constraints and a growing number of requests on the communications and policy side means that Dr Naughton simply does not have the capacity to continue to operate INUK as a support service for member innocence projects in other universities – assessing all applications, organising national training conferences, etc.

-2. INUK has been spending a disproportionate amount of time acting as a …
+2. INUK has been spending a disproportionate amount of time acting as a support service for member innocence projects and/or other universities who are either not working to …

 Supreme Court affirms a positive role for innocence project investigations into alleged wrongful convictions